configcat/docs/website/docs/advanced/proxy/overview.md

 ## Available Options

 You can specify options for the Proxy either via a YAML file or with environment variables.
+When an option is defined in both places, the environment variable's value takes precedence.

 <Tabs groupId="yaml-env">
 <TabItem value="yaml" label="YAML" default>